katherinedelno/katherinedelno.github.io/tutoring.md

 ### **Policies & Logistics**

 #### Session length & format
-- Standard session length is **60 minutes**.
-- Sessions may be extended in **30-minute increments**, as scheduling permits.
+- Standard session length is **60 minutes**; sessions may be extended in **30-minute increments**, as scheduling permits.
-- Many students find **90-minute lessons** to be the “sweet spot” for balancing brief lecture, guided practice, and an end-of-session quiz when appropriate.
+- Many students find **90-minute lessons** to be the “sweet spot” for balancing brief lecture, guided practice, and an end-of-session quiz.
 - All meetings are held **virtually via Zoom**.
 - Limited **in-person sessions** within Seattle may be available on a case-by-case at a premium rate and subject to availability.
 <br><br>